Sustainability

 Integration of sustainability risks in the investment decision process

-Version 1.1, Updated 2023-07-14
+Version 1.4, Updated 2025-05-12

-The EU's Sustainable Finance Disclosure Regulation (SFDR) defines sustainability risk as an environmental, social or governance-related event or circumstance that, if it occurs, could have a significant negative impact on the value of the investment.
+The EU's Sustainable Finance Disclosure Regulation (SFDR) defines a sustainability risk as an environmental, social or governance-related event or circumstance that, if it occurs, could have a significant negative impact on the value of the investment.

 Impact of sustainability risks on performance